thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 ---
 layout: docwithnav
 title: Manage alarms and RPC requests on edge devices
-description: ThingsBoard Edge use case
+description: ThingsBoard Edge use case #1

 ---
 * TOC
 {:toc}

 ### Use case
 Let's assume you have a warehouse with two **edge computing devices** connected to ThingsBoard Edge:
-* DHT22 sensor
+* Thermostat Home
-* Cooler
+* Cooler Home

-Thermometer sends data to the local **edge server** that has few responsibilities:
+Thermometer sends data to the local **edge service** that has few responsibilities:
- * Collects temperature readings from DHT22 sensor
+ * Collects temperature readings from sensor
  * Creates, updates and sends to the cloud alarm if temperature > 50°C
  * Turns on cooler by RPC request
- * Pushes temperature telemetry to the cloud

-In our case **cloud is ThingsBoard Professional Edition**.
-It stores and visualizes temperature readings on the graph.
+ * Pushes temperature telemetry to the cloud.
+In this case **cloud is ThingsBoard Professional Edition**

 Please note that this is just a simple theoretical use case to demonstrate the capabilities of the platform.
 You can use this tutorial as a basis for much more complex scenarios.